Optimization-based Causal Estimation from Heterogenous Environments: Related work

-\subsection{Idealized Causal Optimization}
+\subsection{Idealized causal optimization}

 We start by considering the data set of a single environment, such as one that is generated by \Cref{eq:lSEM}.
-Suppose for the moment that we do not know the coefficients $\betav$, but we do know which covariates are direct causes of the outcome, i.e., the set $S$.
-A key observation, though a simple one, is that among the models that share the true causal structure, the causal model is the best predictive model.
+Suppose for the moment that we do not know the causal coefficients $\betav$, but we do know which covariates are direct causes of the outcome, i.e., the set $S$.
+A key observation is that among the models that share the true causal structure (i.e. the support set of coefficients as $S$), the causal model (i.e. the model with causal coefficients) is the best predictive model.
+This observation, though conceptually straightforward, makes the goals of causal estimation and optimization consistent.
 We can then obtain the causal coefficients by solving a constrained optimization problem.